argonne-lcf/dlio_benchmark/docs/source/config.rst

      - A string that specifies the type of the model, such as transformer, CNN, etc.
    * - model_size
      - 10240
-     - the size of the model parameters per GPU in bytes
+     - The size of the model parameters per GPU in bytes
    * - optimization_groups
      - []
      - List of optimization group tensors.
 Use Array notation for yaml.